meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 ## Preferred energy source?

 This one gets so many people, because it makes sense: the body will burn glucose first, then ketones.
-Therefore, the body &ldquo;prefers&rdquo; glucose.
+Therefore, the body must &ldquo;prefer&rdquo; glucose.
 Or?

 Problem is, you could use identical reasoning to say that actually, the body &ldquo;prefers&rdquo; alcohol.

-It burns alcohol first of all, because it&rsquo;s toxic and burning it is a quick way to get the amounts down.
+It burns alcohol first of all, because it&rsquo;s toxic and burning it for energy is a quick way to get the amounts down.
 Couldn&rsquo;t that be the same reason it then burns glucose before going to ketones?
 Viewed this way, the argument supports ketones and fat as the healthiest fuels &#x2013; the body&rsquo;s &ldquo;preferred&rdquo; &#x2013; since having them swimming around the bloodstream doesn&rsquo;t at any point cause an emergency reaction to clean them away.

 <a id="org3fe5055"></a>